Contribution starting at $3,650

 Note on Travel

 Currently, U.S. passport holders may enter Cuba with a ‘Cuban Entry Card,’ also called a ‘Tourist Card.’
-The Entry Card is easily obtained through U.S. air carriers providing service to Cuba or through visa service agencies and costs approximately $50–100 USD.
+The entry card is easily obtained through U.S. air carriers providing service to Cuba or through visa service agencies, and it costs approximately USD50–100.

 The activities of this Earthwatch environmental project are authorized under the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) General License pertaining to Cuba (31 CFR) under article 515.575 on Humanitarian Projects.
 Our activities are consistent with a full-time schedule.